VojtaKai/aztec-connect-bridges/src/specs/convex/readme.md

 ### General Properties for both deposit and withdrawal

 - The bridge is synchronous, and will always return `isAsync = false`.
+- The bridge does not use `auxData`.
-- Bridge is stateful since information about staking is stored as `interaction`
+- Bridge is stateless.
-- Single input asset and single output asset is expected
+- Single input asset and single output asset is expected.

 ## Can tokens balances be impacted by external parties, if yes, how?